nestauk/clio-lite/README.md

-query (str):      Your query "search" string fields=[] (list): A list of fields to search limit (int):      Limit the number of results in `clio_search` offset (int):     Offset the number of results from the initial document.
+query (str):      Your query "search" string fields=[] (list): A list of fields to search limit (int):      Limit the number of results in `clio_search` offset (int):     Offset the number of results from the highest ranking document.
 ```

 There are also the filters for the searches, which could be equal: